Catering and Service Providers

 You can add a building to the service provider at any time.
 If you delete a building, then the upcoming service orders will not be touched.
 You need to reject them one by one, in case they cannot be delivered.

-Service items
+Provided items

 Each service provider is supposed to offer items as services.
-The items can be orders by the users.
+The items can be ordered by the users.
 You can create the items manually one by one or you can also import the items into the system.

-Each item has the following attributes:
+Each item has the following general attributes:

 Service item prices